KiarashS/portfolio/data/authors/default.md

 googlescholar: https://scholar.google.com/citations?hl=en&user=PlzgVJMAAAAJ
 ---

-My name is Kiarash Soleimanzadeh, an ML/AI enthusiast and senior software engineer who values learning and growing with people, teams, and technologies.
+My name is <span class="gradient-one">Kiarash Soleimanzadeh</span>, an ML/AI enthusiast and senior software engineer who values learning and growing with people, teams, and technologies.
 I have over 15 years of experience specializing in the software industry as a senior software engineer, software architect and consultant, backend developer, DevOps engineer, and frontend developer.
 I have a solid background in my journey in the world of technology.

 I am a big supporter of open-source software.
 However, I have been involved with some closed-source projects on a stable software development methodology and technology for both large-scale and regular-size applications.